vlad-uve/CNN-for-CIFAR10/README.md

 t=Dropout(rate=0.4, name='Drop_Out_2')(t)
 ```

 ### Fully Connected (Dense) Layer 1
 The Flatten layer transforms the multi-dimensional output of convolutional layers into a one-dimensional vector, enabling fully connected layers to process extracted features for classifying images.

+We implemented two consecutive dense layers with 2048 and 512 neurons, respectively, after the Flatten layer, which outputs 3456 parameters, to balance model complexity and minimize the risk of overfitting.
+Compared to AlexNet's three dense layers with 4096, 4096, and 1000 neurons, our design with two layers of 2048 and 512 neurons is more appropriate for a compact dataset like CIFAR-10.
+It provides sufficient capacity to learn complex relationships and patterns from the features extracted by the convolutional layers while avoiding excessive parameters.
+This approach ensures computational efficiency, making the model suitable for the resource-constrained Google Colab platform while maintaining high performance.

 ```python
 from tensorflow.keras.layers import Flatten, Dense